Roldiah Matulessy

-Roldiah Matulessy (born August 11, 1925), often known by her nickname Roldiah, was an Indonesian actress and singer who is known as the oldest winner of Citra Award on Indonesian Film Festival in 1987 from her role in Nagabonar.
+Roldiah Matulessy (11 August 1925 – 1 December 2009), often known by her nickname Roldiah, was an Indonesian actress and singer.
+She was known as the oldest winner of Citra Award for Best Supporting Actress on Indonesian Film Festival in 1987 for her role in Nagabonar (1987).
+Matulessy was also earned a nomination of Citra Award for Best Supporting Actress for her role in Bawalah Aku Pergi (1982) and gained acclaim for her role as Minah in Tragedi Bintaro (1989).